Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 St. Mark's Square - Piazza San Marco - Piazzetta - Venice

-1. Valaresso vaporetto stop.
-The No. 1 vaporetto or waterbus stops at these floating platforms.
+1. San Marco Vallaresso vaporetto stop.
+The No. 1 vaporetto or water bus uses this station.
 Pay attention to the signs to make sure you're headed for the right boat, in the right direction.
-(Note to Hemingway fans: Harry's Bar is located a few steps inland.)
+(Tip to well-heeled Bellini drinkers: Harry's Bar is located a few steps inland.)

 2. San Marco Giardinetti boat platforms.
-Alilaguna airport boatss use this stop.
+Alilaguna airport boats use this stop.

 4. Museo Civico Correr.
 The "Museum of the City and the Civilization of Venice" is a treasure trove of paintings, sculptures, clothing, maps, coins, armor, and other objects from the city's glory days.

 5. Procuratie Vecchie.
-This arcaded office building, now owned by an insurance company, was constructed in the early 1500s after a fire destroyed its predecessor.
+This arcaded office building was constructed in the early 1500s after a fire destroyed its predecessor.
 Shops and cafés occupy the ground floor, under the arcade.

 6. Torre dell'Orologio.
 Animated statues of Moors use hammers to strike the hours at the Clock Tower.
 Underneath is a passage leading to the Mercerie, the series of shopping streets that connect San Marco to the Rialto Bridge.